rohunmsharman/rohChain-deprecated-/README.md

 # rohChain.rohChain
  the rohun blockchain, in dev, don't get mad that I used to java, golang is harder than it looks.

- it will hopefully be a blockchain application that has p2p messaging and transactions.
+i hope it will be a blockchain application that has p2p messaging and transactions.

- the messaging and cryptocurreny are being built in separate branches, once both are functional they will be merged onto the master.
+ the messaging portion of the chain exists because i am still figuring out how to make transactions work